Ulfzerk/logseq_notes/pages/Transformer.md

-- Transformers are special neural networks with attention layers -
+- Transformers are special neural networks with attention layers.
+- General architecture of Transformer
+	- Encoder
+	- Decoder
+	- Encoder-decoder
+-
 - **How to use**
 	- [[HuggingFace]]